You searched for: “light

 This entry is located in the following unit: Photovoltaic Conversion Efficiency Terms + (page 12)

-light-year, light-years; light year, light years
+light-year, light year (s) (noun); light-years; light years (pl)

-An an average speed of 186,291 miles or 299,792 kilometers, per second; which equals approximately 5.88 trillion miles or 9.4607 trillion kilometers, or 63,246 astronomical units.
+The distance traveled by a beam of light in a vacuum in one year, approximately 9.46 trillion (million million) kilometers or 5.99 trillion miles: A light-year has an average speed of 186,291 miles or 299,792 kilometers, per second; which equals approximately 5.88 trillion miles or 9.4607 trillion kilometers, or 63,246 astronomical units.

-Although a light-year is a measurement of distance and not time, it does imply time; such as, the light from a star that is ten light-years from the earth takes ten years to reach the earth; so, an observer on earth is seeing the star as it appeared ten years ago.
+Although a light-year is a measurement of distance and not time, it does imply time, such as the light from a star that is ten light-years from the Earth takes ten years to reach the Earth.
+So, an observer on Earth is seeing the star as it appeared ten years ago.

 natural light